diogro/expressionVariance-manuscript/main.md

 We assess how local epigenetic features relate to gene expression variance.
 We use each gene, including the surrounding 10 kb on both ends, to calculate the proportion of gene regions that correspond to epigenetic marks and gene annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning], including promoter and enhancer regions, open chromatin (assayed through DNase hypersensitivity (DHS)), and transcription factor binding sites (TFBS).
 Biochemical features associated with cis gene regulation are positively correlated with the gene expression variance rank metric, regardless of whether the regulatory effect on gene expression is positive or negative [KG supp fig 1].
-For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (Benjamini-Hochberg adjusted $p < 0.05$) [KG supp fig 1].
+For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted $p < 0.05$) [KG supp fig 1].
 As expected, the proportion of gene regions made up of repressed genomic states is inversely correlated with mean expression of the gene, and that made up of enhancers is positively correlated with the mean expression of genes [KG supp fig 1].
 This shows that gene expression variance is not simply associated with the same features as mean expression levels.
 The magnitude of the correlation with general RefSeq gene features, such as promoter and coding sequence, is lower for both the variance and mean, and we see that this coincides with an overal positive (in the case of the mean) and negative (in the case of the variance) associations with gene density in the expanded gene regions (gene +/- 250 kb) [KG supp table 1; KG supp fig 1].